In this article

 When you send an email with WordFly, we call it an email campaign.
-A campaign is made up of your email template, a subscriber list and settings.
+An email campaign is made up of your settings, email template, and subscriber list.

 - Settings: The email campaign settings include your From Name, From Address, Subject line, AB testing options, and Google Analytics options.

-- Email Template: This is the designed email you are sending in the email campaign.
-There will be a unique email template for every email campaign you send from WordFly.
+- Email Template: This is the unique email design you are sending to subscribers.
+There will be a unique email design for every email campaign you send from WordFly.

-- Subscriber list: Your subscriber lists are lists you have imported and sent to previously or new lists you just imported.
+- Subscriber list: Your subscriber lists are emails you have imported and sent to previously or new lists you just imported.
 You can re-use lists or import new lists for each email campaign.

 Sending an email campaign is quick and simple.
 Go to Email > Send an email.
 Start on the Settings tab and work your way through each tab of the campaign setup to assign your email design, assign your list, test and then select your send details.

-2. On the Settings tab, fill in your email campaign name, subject line and select your from/reply-to name and address.
+2. On the Settings tab, fill in your email campaign name, write in a subject line, select your from name and reply-to address.
 Click Save when you are done.

-- Try AB testing by checking the I want to do A/B testing on this campaign.
+- Try AB testing by checking I want to do A/B testing on this campaign

-3. On the Template tab, select your email design.
+3. On the Email Template tab, select your email design

 Tip: Create a unique email design for each email campaign you send in WordFly.
 We do not recommend re-using email designs since changing one will change it on any email campaigns you have it assigned to.